Published on: 24 March 2013 | Last updated: 25 December 2019

 The Ferrovia Retica

 The Bernina Express is the name of the tourist service that runs trains with panoramic carriages.
 You have to pay a supplement of 12 CHF each way for these trains – in addition to the basic return fare of 58 CHF.
 There are no facilities for carrying bikes.
 There are also regional trains on the same lines.
 There is no supplement for these trains.
-The return ticket is also valid for the whole day so you can get on an off.
+The return ticket is also valid for the whole day so you can get on and off.
 The regional trains also have the advantage of windows that you can open – so better if you want to take photos (and you will).
-On days with good weather the company also runs open top carriages – if you can get one with one of these they really are the most exciting option.
+On days with good weather the company also runs open-top carriages – if you can get one with one of these they really are the most exciting option.

 There are also lots of bike spaces on the regional trains (but check the timetable for the specific service you are interested in).
 A one-day bike ticket costs 18 CHF – although if the normal fare is less than 18 euros you can get a single ticket for that instead.